 In the 2018/19 academic year, 16.7% of students attending an English university or college reported having at least one disability, according to HESA.
 With such a large percentage of students with a disability, universities are in a distinctive position to provide support for students to empower them to succeed while at university and beyond.
 And with a third lockdown underway, the pressure is increasing for universities to swiftly adapt to ensuring that students with a disability are properly supported with assistive equipment such as screen readers, support for managing ADHD, autism counseling and support, among many others.

 With Symplicity Access, educational institutions can effectively help with all of the necessary services students with disabilities and learning difficulties need.
-With our user-friendly platform, universities are able to simplify the delivery of reasonable adjustments to disabled students for a better user experience, higher accountability, compliance and transparency across the institution plus increased operational efficiency and savings for the university.
-Additionally, through its intuitive, mobile-friendly student interface, it’s easy for disabled students to find how they can get the support they need.
-This allows for effective communication among students, teachers, staff, and family members to ensure that disabled students whose academic coursework has been impacted by COVID-19 can get the critical support they need to succeed academically and beyond.
+With our user-friendly platform, universities are able to simplify the delivery of reasonable adjustments to students with a disability for a better user experience, higher accountability, compliance and transparency across the institution plus increased operational efficiency and savings for the university.
+Additionally, through its intuitive, mobile-friendly student interface, it’s easy for students with a disability to find how they can get the support they need.
+This allows for effective communication among students, teachers, staff, and family members to ensure that students with a disability whose academic coursework has been impacted by COVID-19 can get the critical support they need to succeed academically and beyond.